 I feel bad about criticizing these students, but the truth is that not one of them is close to impressive.
 I apologize for being rough but you know it is true.
 This is tragic.
 Here is the part that is hard to hear: it is our fault as teachers that students have such poor speaking skills.

 I guarantee you that each of these students has spoken often in the years of schooling they have had.
 Many talks were informal: answering and asking questions, solving problems at the board, commenting in discussions, and such.
 Many were formal.
 How many book reports do you suppose a child has given?
 How many research reports presented?
 How many poetry recitations?
 How many lab results explained?
 How many times explaining a travel brochure on the Central American country they were assigned?
 Would you guess that at least ten times, each child had to get up in front of a class at some point and speak for 3 to 5 minutes?
 Would you believe twenty times?
 More?
 In other words, it isn’t that they have never done this.
 It is that no one ever taught them to do it well.
 And you know that while you have lessons and worksheets on capital letters, for example, you never had a lesson or practice phrases to help students understand descriptive hand gestures.
 Lessons on topic sentences?
 Common.
 Lessons on adjusting speed for effect?
 Extremely uncommon.
+Without specific instruction, they will just make more un-listenable recordings.

 Here is the reality: speaking well matters in life.
 No matter what profession someone enters, the person who speaks well will be more successful than the person who speaks less well.
 As 21st century communication tools put oral communication on display, verbal skills are critical.
 Podcasts, Skype (now being used by employers for intake interviews), videos (like the one I am critiquing here), digital stories, and video conferences demand strong oral communication skill.
 Look at skills employers want.